PRBEM/VERB-4D/README.md

 -->

 # VERB-4D solver
 Source code for the VERB-4D solver.
-Need to be used together with Matlab or Python setup scripts that create all necessary input.
-The main file is in `./src/VERB4D_Solver.cpp`
+We recommend to use the [verb4d_py](https://git.gfz-potsdam.de/spsw/verb/verb4d/verb4dpy) package to create all necessary inputs for the solver.
+The main file is in `./src/VERB4D_Solver.cpp`.

 ## Requirements
 Download cmake 3.14 or above.
 Note that any new source files should be added to